eerkela/bertrand/README.rst

 pdcast - flexible type extensions for pandas
 ============================================
-``pdcast`` expands and enhances the existing numpy/pandas typing infrastructure, making it easier to work with tabular data in a wide variety of formats.
+``pdcast`` expands and enhances the existing numpy/pandas typing infrastructure, allowing users to write powerful extensions with an intuitive, decorator-focused design.

 Features
 --------
-``pdcast`` adds support for:
+``pdcast``'s core features include:

 *  **Abstract hierarchies** for numpy/pandas ``dtype`` objects.
 These are lightweight, efficient, and highly extensible, with new types added in as